Chart Color Schemes

 The level of general health in Narre Warren - South West is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Narre Warren - South West shows better health outcomes with lower prevalence of common conditions compared to national averages.
-However, older and at-risk cohorts have higher rates.
-Private health cover is low, around 48% (~7,487 people), compared to Greater Melbourne's 53.6% and the national average of 55.3%.
+Narre Warren - South West shows better-than-average health outcomes with low prevalence of common conditions among its general population.
+However, it has higher rates among older and at-risk groups compared to national averages.
+Private health cover is very low in the area, at approximately 48% (around 7,486 people), compared to Greater Melbourne's 53.6% and the national average of 55.3%.

-Asthma and mental health issues are most common, affecting 7.5% and 7.3%, respectively.
-About 71.8% report no medical ailments, similar to Greater Melbourne's 72.0%.
-The area has 13.2% residents aged 65 and over (2,046 people), lower than Greater Melbourne's 15.7%.
-Health outcomes among seniors require more attention.
+The most prevalent conditions are asthma and mental health issues, affecting 7.5% and 7.3% of residents respectively.
+About 71.8% of residents report having no medical ailments, similar to Greater Melbourne's 72.0%.
+The area has 13.2% of residents aged 65 and over (around 2,045 people), lower than Greater Melbourne's 15.7%.
+Health outcomes among seniors require more attention compared to the broader population.

 Frequently Asked Questions - Health